 - Your therapist will send you a link to the appointment.

 - Please click on the link before the appointment to make sure you can access the waiting area.

 - The program will most likely ask you to install a small Zoom interface.

-- You can configure audio and video during the call (see video on the right).
+- You can configure audio and video during the call.

 - At the time of your online zoom counselling session your therapist will admit you to the call.

 “I was initially worried it would feel awkward to meet my therapist online, but within 5 minutes I was completely at ease and the session went really well.
 I will continue with online therapy for now, it’s quickly become such a positive routine during lockdown, and a real source of positivity and strength for me!”